 Diet plays an important role in cancer treatment.
-A nutritious and especially, a balanced diet can help a cancer patient maintain health and faster recovery.
+A nutritious and especially, balanced diet can help a cancer patient maintain health and faster recovery.

 1. Canned food